 Written down: Accounting drill keeps bitcoins from getting wider acceptance

 Accounting firms are restricting corporations from holding the cryptocurrency as assets even as they give free rein to venture capital firms — such as SoftBank Group Corp. — to invest in equally risky and volatile unicorns.
 MicroStrategy Inc. and Elon Musk's Tesla Inc. own Bitcoin but they are exceptions.
-One survey found that only 5 per cent of finance executives plan to invest in Bitcoin this year.
+One survey found that only 5 per cent of executives plan to invest in Bitcoin this year.

 That mindset is getting in the way of the broader adoption of Bitcoin and other cryptos because companies holding such digital currencies bear an accounting risk: big asset write-downs.